BradNissen/Rays-Cashout/README.md

 # Rays-Cashout

 At the time I created this program, there was no program in place to monitor the sales of individuals and allocate tips based on individual performance.
-Every night servers had to do the math and it took about 5-10 minutes per person each day.
+Every night servers at Rays Café had to do math for each tip out. (bussers, expeditors, hosts, bar tenders, visa, mastercard, amex, discover, etc..) and it took about 5-10 minutes per person each day.
 I developed a java program which would track individual sales and allocates tips based on a percentage of that individual's sales.
-My program enabled my employer to be more efficient in the management of the employees.
+My program enabled my employer to be more efficient in the management of the employees and it would be more efficient pay calculation.

 I made this program quickly, and without any collaboration.
-So I'm sorry for the inproper naming convention.
+So I'm sorry for the improper naming conventions.

 This is the splash screen displayed while the prgram loads